loading

 There are only two ways to generate a snapshot;

-Naming a test scenario
+Naming test scenarios

 Example